-PropTech is loosely defined as “any technology applied to the real estate space.”
+PropTech is loosely defined as "any technology applied to the real estate space."
 These innovations allow real estate agents to automate many laborious tasks that were formerly labor intensive.
 New technologies for real estate businesses can do things like remotely present property development and sale information, or help clients via smart robots that answer questions online.
-At least, these are generic ideas that give purpose for these new tools.
-But, PropTech also includes efficiencies from digital document transfer to artificial intelligence (AI) s that streamline business like never before.
-Here are a few examples of emerging smart technologies, and a short prospectus on where PropTech is headed.
+At least, these are generic ideas that give purpose for

-The best example of how PropTech can help users streamline or enhance business s is by providing examples within a space.
+The best example of how PropTech can help users streamline or enhance business functions is by providing examples within a space.
 MapYourProperty is a Canada startup that allows developers to access layer on layer of crucial data about any given piece of property.
 The PropTech company is a prime example of the use of data about targeted properties that can help agents and investors make fact-based decisions quickly and accurately.
 With MapYourProperty users can assess nearby properties, factor in zoning laws, federal and other regulations, and correlate other key data that helps buyers/investors make informed decisions.
-The company narrative is “Streamline Due Diligence for Land Development,” and these kinds of new data platforms are just that.
+The company narrative is "Streamline Due Diligence for Land Development," and these kinds of new data platforms are just that.

 Other PropTech companies, like North Carolina startup OwnAmerica, are creating technologies that help investors access data on market fundamentals, population trends, employment stats price performance, and so on.
 The list of innovations is long, but these new companies provide users with services such as comprehensive valuation services, appraisal management, automated valuation modeling, and many other efficiency-related data-driven operations.
 At the other end of data efficiency, machine learning takes PropTech potential to a whole new level that gets into predictive science, but we'll leave this subject for another report.
 I'll offer interested readers a hint here, though.
 Check into another North Carolina startup called simply "First" - a stunning tool that helps ensure you never miss another client.